 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.
-The only related party of the Company is parent company lute Group AS.
+The Company has related party transactions only with the parent company and companies belonging to the parent company.